angelomaragna/git-talk/README.md

 GIT is a command line tool, but many softwares can help you in a graphical and more nice way.
 Typing your commands is usually faster.
 We'll have a look later at Atlassian's [SourceTree](https://www.sourcetreeapp.com/).

 ### When GIT should be used?
-*Always*.
+**Always**.
 If you plan to code, then you do should be using GIT.
 You can track a whole project, or a single feature you are developing on an existing project.
-Furthermore, GIT is the most modern way to *concurrently work on a project* with your colleagues.
+Furthermore, GIT is the most modern way to **concurrently work on a project** with your colleagues.
 So if you plan to work concurrently with other colleagues on the same application, do it with GIT.

 ### Which are the advantages?
-Git represents *a complete backup of your work*, so it represent an additional way to keep your code safe from failures on the systems you are using.
-Plus, it is a sort of incremental backup, so you can *go back in time* to any commit you previously did, at any time.
+Git represents **a complete backup of your work**, so it represent an additional way to keep your code safe from failures on the systems you are using.
+Plus, it is a sort of incremental backup, so you can **go back in time** to any commit you previously did, at any time.
-GIT is a *faster way to deploy your project*.
+GIT is a **faster way to deploy your project**.
 If you are still using ftp, you should consider switch to git.
 While the ftp protocol uploads every single file of your project, GIT compresses all data and transfer it in a single file, hashing it to ensure its consistency, and unpacking it to the destination.
-Finally we can say that GIT is a simple way to handle coding conflicts.
-For exmaple if you push your code to a common repository, and since last time you pushed your code, another colleague did some changes, you can move your work to a branch.
+Finally we can say that GIT gives you a simple way to handle coding conflicts.
+For exmaple if you push your code to a common repository, and since last time you pushed your code, another colleague did some changes, you can move your work to a new branch.
+This will let you and your colleague share the code, test it, and perform any required revision.

 Let's recap:
 * is a compete backup of your work